collectionspace/cspace-ui.js/README.md

 The CollectionSpace user interface for web browsers, implemented as a single page JavaScript application.

-Release 4.5 of the CollectionSpace services API, which is currently under development, is required.
+Release 4.5 of the CollectionSpace services API is required.
 This application is not compatible with releases 4.4 and earlier.

 ## Installation